 - Birthday and party pavillions may be reserved.

 - Parks Department Headquarters.

-- Texas Master Naturalists earn volunteer service credit at JSPP.
-Project code KL-04-C. Email us to volunteer.
+- Texas Master Naturalists from Hill Country Chapter and Alamo Area Chapter earn volunteer service credit at JSPP.
+Hill Country Chapter project code KL-04-C. Email us to volunteer.

 Ring Mountain Event Center, a 3,000 square feet facility on the summit of Ring Mountain, may be rented for special occasions, events, or meetings.
 Call Jen Harbuck to start planning your event.
 830-537-3470.